 Project Highlights: In 2007 Klondike Silver conducted an exploration and bulk-sampling program.
 Work included a trenching program focused on the historic A1 vein.
 Six main lenses of semi-massive to massive galena were identified along a 300-meter strike length.
 Four bulk samples totaling about 80 tonnes of galena-rich material were extracted from the four largest lenses and transported to the Company's Sandon Mill for processing into concentrates.
 (The highly encouraging head-grades from these bulk samples were reported in a March 12, 2008 press release.)

 The 2008 program included additional bulk-sampling of near-surface galena lenses and drilling to test for similar grade but larger lenses that could be developed in competent rock units at depth.
-Contracts are also in place for a bulk sample of 2500 to 3000 tons of ore, assayed at 40% lead and carrying 40 ounces silver per tonne, to be transported to the mill facility at Sandon.
+A future bulk sample of 2500 to 3000 tons of ore, assayed at 40% lead and carrying 40 ounces silver per tonne, to be transported to the mill facility at Sandon is contemplated.

 |Home | Corporate | News Releases | Projects | Investor Info | Contact Us | Disclaimer